-The UMOJA Scholars Program is in development and being built in partnership with the national UMOJA Community.
-Umoja is a Kiswahili word meaning: Unity.
-The UMOJA Scholars Program is a supportive learning community providing critical resources dedicated to enhancing the cultural and educational experiences of Black, African American, and other students.
+The Umoja Scholars Program is an affiliate of the global Umoja Community.
+Umoja is a Kiswahili word meaning Unity.
+The Umoja Scholars Program is a supportive learning community and critical resource dedicated to enhancing the cultural and educational experiences of Black, African American, and other students.
 We believe that when the voices and histories of students are deliberately and intentionally recognized and honored, the opportunity for self-efficacy emerges and a foundation is formed for academic success.
-The BC UMOJA Scholars Program actively supports and promotes student success through ethnocentric curriculum and pedagogy responsive to the legacy of the African, and African American Diasporas and experiences of students.
+The Umoja Scholars Program at Bellevue College actively supports and promotes student success through ethnocentric curriculum and pedagogy responsive to the legacy of the African and African American Diasporas and experiences of students.

 - College entry knowledge and support

 - Coaching with financial aid application process

 - Dedicated academic advising to create an academic road map to achieve your goals